Skip to content

 That is the pattern most small businesses need before automation.
 The owner knows the work, the team knows fragments, and the AI tool sees only the last prompt.
 A vault gives the assistant durable context without forcing the business into a database project.

-We already wrote the technical version in Most Business Knowledge Bases Do Not Need RAG.
+I already wrote the technical version in Most Business Knowledge Bases Do Not Need RAG.
 The short version: for a knowledge base under roughly 1,000 documents, markdown plus search plus a small tool wrapper is often cheaper and clearer than embeddings, chunking, and vector storage.

 For small businesses, that is a business decision before it is a technical one.
 If the assistant cannot read the company's own memory, it will keep producing generic work.
 If the vault is clean, even a simple workflow starts sounding like the business rather than the internet.